 How much do we still have to raise?

-To date €1.35 million has been raised for the Cancer CARE Centre. the project is expected to cost €2.4 million so we still need to raise a further €1 million.
+To date €1.35 million has been raised for the Cancer CARE Centre.
+However, the project is expected to cost €2.4 million, so the focus must now shift in an effort to raise a further €1 million to run the services.
 Thank you so much for your support.
 Together, we can give our patients and their families the support they need on their cancer journey.